lanejm/red-badge-node/README.md

 You can visit the server side github repo for this project on [Github](https://github.com/lanejm/red-badge-node).

-You will need to run ### `npm install` to make sure you have the correct npm versions.
+You will need to run ### `npm install` to make sure you have the correct npm versions and install nodemon to run your server.

 You will also need to install sequelize, JWT, dotenv and Express.